Postgres

 name: my_dataset

-is the table identifer in the PostgreSQL server to read from.
+The `from` field takes the form `postgres:my_table` where `my_table` is the table identifier in the PostgreSQL server to read from.

 datasets: